wing1012usa/Quantative-Method-and-R/Multiple Linear Regression.md

 [1] "numeric"
 ```

-### Semipartial correlations
+## Semipartial correlations
+Notes: <br/>
-Notes: After the data are properly formatted, the semipartial correlation can be generated for each variable (e.g. gender) with the outcome variable. (i.e. physics).
+After the data are properly formatted, the semipartial correlation can be generated for each variable (e.g. gender) with the outcome variable. (i.e. physics).
 The last part of the function call notes the other variables included in the model: Physics2.[,c(”iq”,”ei”,”msat”,”vsat”)].
 The output from the spcor.test function can be used to calculate the squared (^2) semipartial correlation.

-Code:
+Code:gender
 ```
 sr_gender <- spcor.test(
   Physics2$physics, Physics2$gender,
-  Physics2[,c("iq", "ei","msat", "vsat")])
+  Physics2[c("iq","ei","msat","vsat")])
 sr_gender$estimate^2
 ```
 Output: